 I am always on a quest to find a healthier version of my all time favorite foods.
 I love asian food.
 All of it.
 Spring rolls, Pad Thai, cashew anything, peanut sauce, rice paper rolls––I love them all!

 A few months ago I posted a recipe for air fryer wonton chips.
-I found a brand of wonton wrappers and egg roll wrappers that are egg free and oil free.
+I found a brand of wonton wrappers and egg roll wrappers that are vegan.
 These were a game changer in my house.
 It’s the trifecta of taste––crunch, salt and fat/oil free!
 Win-win for everyone.
 I even came up with a version using Trader Joe’s Everything but the Bagel seasoning.
 Talk about game changer!!

 I had such great success with the wonton wrappers so I knew that an air fryer spring roll would be just as crispy and crunchy and here’s how I did it.